impact2020 webinar series

-Jane Farmer is Professor of Health & Social Innovation and Deputy Director of the Centre for Social Impact Swinburne, where she commenced in July 2016.
-Prior to this, she was Associate Pro Vice Chancellor, Research at La Trobe University, Melbourne.
+Jane Farmer is Professor of Health and Social Innovation and Director of the Swinburne Social Innovation Research Institute.
+Prior to joining Swinburne University she was Associate Pro Vice Chancellor, Research at La Trobe University.

-Jane worked in Scotland as Co-Director of the Centre for Rural Health Research at University of the Highlands and Islands from 2006-10 and was then Head of the La Trobe University Rural Health School in Bendigo, Victoria from 2010-13.
-Jane has conducted research and consultancy in Scotland and Australia for governments, philanthropic organisations and research councils.
+Jane worked in Scotland as Co-Director of the Centre for Rural Health Research at the University of the Highlands and Islands from 2006-2010 and was then Head of the La Trobe University Rural Health School in Bendigo, Victoria from 2010-2013.